Codeine Cough Syrup: Abuse & Treatment

 • Alcohol

-• Other depressant of the CNS (central nervous system)
+• Other depressants of the CNS (central nervous system)

-The combination of these substances and the way in which they act on the CNS can trigger a variety of potentially severe side effects.
-These include:
+The combination of these substances and the way in which they act on the CNS can trigger a variety of potentially serious side effects.
+These common side effects include:

 • Sedation